10 Of The Coolest And Most Unusual Things To Do In Paris

 The remains of French national heroes lay in its crypt.
 Among them are Voltaire, Victor Hugo, Émile Zola, Alexander Dumas, Louis Braille, Pierre and Marie Curie.

-I bet after the horrifying previous activity, you would want to do something a bit more lively in Paris next.
+I bet after the horrifying previous few activities, you would want to do something a bit more lively in the City of Light.
+So, the next one is among the most fun things to do in Paris.

 Check this out: